Aaevelion/aaevelion.github.io/about.md

 		<header class="major">
 			<h2>Look who's here!
 Grab a seat!</h2>
 		</header>
 		<p>Hey!
 Nice to meet you.
-I am Rajnil Mukherjee, a 3rd year physics major doing my undergrad at the Indian Institute of Science Education and Research (IISER), Mohali, Punjab, India.
+I am Rajnil Mukherjee, a 3rd year physics major doing my undergrad at the <a href = "https://www.iisermohali.ac.in/"> Indian Institute of Science Education and Research (IISER), Mohali </a>, Punjab, India.
 I was born and brought up in the beautiful city of Kolkata, and completed my high school from there itself.
-I am an aspiring astrophysicist, the drummer in my college rock band.
+I am an aspiring astrophysicist and the drummer in my college rock band.
 I was previously the co-convener of Turing--the Computer Club of IISER Mohali, and I try to be actively associated with the activities of the club. </p>
 	</div>
 </section>